seehorne/GetGrinnected/test procedures/api.md

 ## Compare get output lengths

 1. In sequence, repeat the three `curl` commands you did before.
 Instead of piping them into `jq`, pipe them into `wc -c`.

+   > By piping into `wc -c` instead of `jq`, your computer will count how many characters are in each
+   > output rather than printing the whole text to the screen.
+This gives an easy-to-read summary.

 2. Say the sizes are s1, s2, and s3 in order of the curl commands.
 Make sure that s1 > s2 > s3.